nop33/si/src/content/blog/nov-25-30-preparedness-bwc-meeting-of-states-parties/index.md

 ---
-title: "Nov 25 -30: Preparedness @ BWC Meeting of States Parties"
+title: "Nov 25 -30: Preparedness Exercise @ BWC Meeting of States Parties"
 date: 2021-11-11T13:08:43.006Z
 description: The Geneva Science-Policy Interface (GSPI) and the Simon Institute for Longterm Governance (SI) are pleased to invite you to explore the